intento/intento-api/README.md

     "meta": {},
     "service": {
         "provider": {
-            "id": "ai.text.translate.microsoft.translator_text_api.2-0",
+            "id": "ai.text.translate.microsoft.translator_text_api.3-0",
-            "name": "Microsoft Translator API"
+            "name": "Microsoft Translator API v3.0"
         }
     }
 }
 ```

-#### Specifying the bidding strategy
+#### Specifying the smart routing strategy

 By default, when the provider is missing, requests are routed to a provider with the best expected price/performance ratio.
-This behavior may be controlled by specifying the desired bidding strategy in the `service.bidding` parameter.
+This behavior may be controlled by specifying the desired bidding strategy in the `service.routing` parameter.
 Supported values are:

 - `best` (default)
 - `best_quality` - the best expected quality regardless of the price